Majorana zero modes in semiconductor-superconductor hybrid structures: Defining topology in short and disordered nanowires through Majorana splitting: Model and Theory

 A concomitant feature of the MZM splitting energy beyond the TQPT is the SC gap size, defined as the energy of the second-lowest state (corresponding to the topological gap or band edge in the thermodynamic continuum limit).
 In the pristine limit, the topological gap size is on the order of the proximity-induced superconducting gap.
 However, the gap can be significantly suppressed in the presence of disorder, potentially eliminating topological protection.
 Thus, the gap size is an additional key metric for characterizing the topological phase.
 Noting that the SC gap varies as a function of the Zeeman field, therefore, we define the gap size at the same Zeeman field that maximizes the MZM splitting energy $E_s$ in the first lobe (see the red arrow in Fig.~\ref{fig:bandstructure}(a)), i.e.,

 Using these two key metrics (i.e., $E_s$ and $\Delta_s$), we define their ratio as an operational definition of topology in finite disordered nanowires $R = \frac{E_s}{\Delta_s}$.
 The condition $R\ll1$ is necessary for MZMs to be well-defined isolated anyons.
 This ratio also characterizes the viability of the putative quantum gate operations in the topological regime, as we want $E_s\ll\Delta_s$ (i.e., $R\ll1$) such that we have a long enough upper bound to remain quantum coherent, and a short enough lower bound to remain adiabatic when manipulating the MZMs.
 Note that the ratio $R$ is distinct from the other important dimensionless ratio $\xi/L$ defining exponential protection, but in the limit where they are both $\ll1$, they become equivalent, and topological immunity is well-defined.
 In contrast to $R$, which can be theoretically obtained by direct diagonalization, there is no direct way to estimate the SC coherence length $\xi$ in the presence of disorder.
+We mention here that there are other possible ways to define a unique splitting to gap ratio, e.g., take the minimal gap and the MZM splitting at the same Zeeman field as where the minimal gap occurs beyond the TQPT, or choose the splitting and the gap at some other fixed field, or use the maximum splitting and the maximum gap.
+As long as the splitting and the gap are chosen at the same $V_Z$ value, our qualitative findings are independent of the specific choice for obtaining $R$, although the quantitative results can differ considerably.
+We have explicitly verified the qualitative independence of $R$ on the specific choice for its definition.
+It is extremely important to choose the splitting and the gap at exactly the same Zeeman field because this is what makes sense experimentally---choosing the gap and the splitting at random different field values would produce nonsensical results.
+We believe that the maximal splitting in the first lobe and the corresponding gap at the same field is the most natural way to define $R$ since large splitting is the main enemy of topology.
+The experiments will be most strongly affected by the largest splitting right after entering the topological regime, and this leads to our unique choice given by Eq.~\eqref{eq:E_s}.
+Since the splitting increases and the gap decreases with increasing field, our choice of the first lobe in defining the ratio provides the optimal definition of the operational topology.
+If the system is not topological (because of disorder) even by the definition of our Eq.~\eqref{eq:E_s} as used in this work, it is hopeless to look for topology at higher field values.
+This has motivated our choice.

 In the following, we generate random disorder potentials $V(x)$ for each disorder strength $\sigma$, and study the disorder-averaged value of the maximal MZM splitting energy $E_s$, the gap size $\Delta_s$ as a function of the wire length $L$ and the disorder strength $\sigma$.
-For the ratio $R$, we consider two types of disorder averaging: (1) the ``quenched'' average
+For the ratio $R$, we consider two types of disorder averaging: (1) the ``quenched'' average~\cite{mezard1987spin}

 and (2) the ``annealed'' average